temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 description: Explanation and implementation of a remote encryption/decryption server.
 ---

-A Codec Server is an optional feature for altering Payloads returned from a default Data Converter.
+A Codec Server is an optional feature that carries out additional levels of encoding/decoding to Payloads that are handled by tctl or the Web UI.
+The Web UI and tctl both use a default Data Converter, which is only capable of serialization.

 Suppose that a developer wants to view Workflow History.
 They can accomplish this with the `workflow show` command with tctl, or by selecting it in the WebUI.
 A Payload is retrieved and sent to a default Data Converter, which converts the Payload object into a human-readable format.
 Suppose it wasn't what you wanted.